 Consumer protection in finance is an urgent topic of high importance often discussed within the international community.
 One of the means how to contribute to protection of consumers is development and implementation of financial education on international as well as national level.
 OECD considers financial education as a part of a wider policy approach, which includes the proper regulation of the industry as well as protection of individual consumers.
-It also calls on individual governments to develop national strategies for financial education.
-Additionally, the European Union is also active in the area of financial education of its Member states.
+It also calls on individual governments to develop national strategies for financial education and offers international guidance through the High-level Principles on National Strategies for Financial Education.